FESTIVAL FACEMASK REQUIREMENTS AS IT RELATES TO ADA & RELIGION

 8. EXHIBITOR’S PROPERTY:

-B. Exhibitor agrees to remove its exhibit from Festival site by the final move-out time.
+B. Exhibitor agrees to remove its exhibit from Event site by the final move-out time.
 In the event of a failure to do so, Exhibitor agrees to forfeit its security deposit paid to Producer.
 A breach of any term or condition in this Agreement, which results in damages to Producer, or a failure by Exhibitor to remove any exhibit equipment at the time determined by Producer, shall cause the Exhibitor to become immediately liable on any unpaid sums owing hereunder.

 9. ALCOHOLIC BEVERAGES: Exhibitor and its employees, agents, and guests shall not sell or consume any alcoholic beverages.
-Producer in its discretion may remove any Exhibitor from the Festival without refund for violation of this restriction.
+Producer in its discretion may remove any Exhibitor from the Event without refund for violation of this restriction.

 10. INSTALLATIONS: Any special carpentry, wiring, electrical or other work, water, or drainage connections shall be installed at Exhibitor’s expense, and within Producer’s rules and requirements.